SantanuxD/Web-Design-Practise/README.md

 This repository consist of the web designs that I practise while learning.
 ***
 # 1️.
 Practise Design 1.0
 This folder consist of a portfolio design that I have learnt from scratch.
-Feel free to clone/download all the files and run the portfolio.html file to check the design.
+Feel free to clone/download all the files and run the portfolio.html file to check out the design.

 ***